L4COUR/PCD2020_SonicPi_Workshop/README.md

   And run it.
 Now it has a whammy effect!
 Try reverb, or distortion.

-  And run it.
-Now it has a whammy effect!
-Try reverb, or distortion.

 6. Live_loop!
 This is a type of block that repeats itself upon finishing.
 What’s neat is that you can change the code within the block without having to stop.
 Remember to make it sleep.
 Write:

   ```ruby